-Below financial topics range from debt to investment and savings.
-Also retirement, insurance, and money management.
+Below financial topics below range from debt to investment and savings.
+As well as retirement, insurance, and money management.

 Let’s explore them one by one:

-The first and the foremost topic here is debt.
+The first and foremost topic here is debt.

 Debt is any amount you owe to any other lender.
 It comes with an interest rate which you need to pay with the principal amount over time.
 The common types of debt include credit card debt, mortgage debt, student loans, and personal loans.